hyperledger/aries-rfcs/concepts/0003-protocols/tictactoe-1.0/README.md

     https://github.com/hyperledger/indy-hipe/blob/fc7a6028/text/tictactoe-protocol/catalog.json

-This JSON fragment is checked in next to the narrative content of this HIPE as [catalog.json](catalog.json), for easy machine parsing.
+This JSON fragment is checked in next to the narrative content of this RFC as [catalog.json](catalog.json), for easy machine parsing.
 The catalog currently contains localized alternatives only for English.
 Other language contributions would be welcome.